KelpieRobotics/2024-backplane/README.md

-# 2024-backplane
+# 2024-MainBoard
-schematics and pcb designs for 2024 backplane go here
+schematics and PCB designs for 2024 MainBoard go here

 ## how to use